scottsweb/elva/readme.md

 > [!NOTE]
 > This is not quite ready for use just yet but feel free to test and provide feedback.

-An 11ty starter theme that provides a solid base for your next web project.
 Features include:

 ### Performance Things

 * Optimised CSS, JS and HTML
-* Image shortcode that supports lazy loading and modern formats (avif, webp)
+* Responsive image shortcode that supports lazy loading and modern formats (avif, webp)
+* Support for the [Photon CDN](https://developer.wordpress.com/docs/photon/) (can be turned on via settings)

 ### Accessibility Things

 * [Multilingual](https://www.11ty.dev/docs/plugins/i18n/)
-* Dark mode / Light mode
+* Dark / light mode
+* Skip link and ARIA hints

 ### Standards Things